Oil trader admits to role in major Ecuador bribery scheme

 As part of his plea deal in Brooklyn federal court, Raymond Kohut agreed to forfeit $2.2 million in proceeds from the bribery scheme, which he said ran from at least 2012 to August 2020.

 Kohut faces up to 20 years in prison.
-The 68-year-old said he is not a U.S. citizen but entered his guilty plea from Long Island, New York.
+The 68-year-old Canadian citizen primarily resides in Panama and the Bahamas.
+He entered his guilty plea from Long Island, New York.

 Switzerland-based Gunvor said it was cooperating with the U.S. Justice Department and described Kohut as a “former agent.”